-Treating dental concerns as soon as possible can ensure that patients do not require complex restorative care down the road.
+Treating dental concerns as soon as possible can ensure that you do not need restorative care down the road.
 If you have oral health issues, you may already be at risk for further dental and overall health problems.
-It is important to receive the right dental care before these problems worsen.
+That’s why it’s important to receive the right dental care before these problems worsen.

-Whether you have missing teeth, bleeding gums, failing teeth, or dental anxiety, our dental care team is committed to the best possible patient experience.
-Dr. Boenning and Dr. Dancykier are Towson, MD, prosthodontists that help patients reach their oral health goals.
-They have years of experience in helping patients restore missing or damaged teeth.
+Our dental care team is committed to the best possible patient experience.
+We can help you with missing teeth, bleeding gums, failing teeth, and dental anxiety.
+Dr. Boenning and Dr. Dancykier are Towson, MD, prosthodontists that help our patients reach their oral health goals.
+They have years of experience in helping patients restore missing and damaged teeth.

 Common Dental Concerns

 We emphasize the importance of routine dental care in our Towson, MD, dental office.
-Our dental hygienists and office staff look forward to seeing patients for their appointments to help prevent some of the most common dental problems, including:
+Our dental hygienists and office staff look forward to seeing patients as often as possible.
+We help prevent some of the most common dental problems, including:

-If you have had a previous negative experience at the dentist or if you are nervous about complex dental procedures, give our office a call with your concerns.
+A previous negative experience at the dentist can make patients nervous about complex dental procedures.
+Give our office a call to let us know about your dental fears before your appointment.
 We offer dental sedation if you require extensive treatment.
 Our dentists will review your treatment plan with you so you can feel comfortable in their care.

-“Failing” teeth are often decayed and damaged teeth or missing teeth that require an extensive “smile makeover.”
+Failing teeth are decayed and damaged teeth, or missing teeth that need an extensive smile makeover.
 We offer various dental services to help repair teeth, remove tooth or gum infections, and restore the dental structure.

-Our dentists provide dental implants, dental bridges, and full and partial dentures for patients with single missing teeth or full arches of lost teeth.
-Replacing missing or lost teeth helps support the health of the teeth and gums.
+We provide dental implants, dental bridges, and full and partial dentures for patients with single missing teeth or full arches of lost teeth.
+Replacing missing or lost teeth helps support the health of your remaining teeth and gums.
 Restoring your smile also provides a more balanced bite.

 Treating Your Dental Concerns

 After a thorough examination, we will discuss your treatment options with you.
-We always take the budget, oral health, and dental history into account before recommending care.
+We always take your budget, dental health, and dental history into account before recommending care.
 Dr. Boenning and Dr. Dancykier work with patients to build a comprehensive treatment plan for dental concerns.
 From gingivitis and dental fear to failing or missing teeth, whatever your needs, we can help.